 Instagram Video Aspect Ratio

 There was a time when the most common aspect ratio on Instagram was the classic 1:1.
+By uploading videos and posts with such ratio, companies could even embed Instagram feed into email and share their social media profile aesthetic via email too.
 With more and more consumption of Instagram on mobile phone, the popular video aspect ratio for mobiles are:

 - square video: 1:1

 - Instagram Live: 9:16

 YouTube Video Aspect Ratio and Resolution

 YouTube’s standard video aspect ratio is 16:9.
 Irrespective of what aspect ratio you record your video in, the YouTube video player will automatically play it in a 16:9 aspect ratio.
 It’s recommended to record YouTube video in 16:9 aspect ratio, that means in one of the below resolutions or dimensions: